top of page

 Now, I know you’re thinking that can’t be right.
 But it seems Syracuse was Greek for over 500 years, until those pesky Romans conquered it.
 Cicero later dubbed the place “the greatest Greek city and most beautiful of them all”.

 But I hadn’t come here for a maths lesson.
 Nor history for that matter.
 Double art was calling, with an extended period of photography.
-And Ortigia was on for straight A stars in both.
+And Ortigia was on for A stars in both.

 Pi.jpg

-Ortigia 0099 2.jpg
+Ortigia 0099 3.jpg

 One of several perfect spots,